Marketing for accountants: 15 easy tips for 2022

 Innovations in software and artificial intelligence threaten the livelihoods of many small accountancy firms.
 Some experts state most companies, small business owners, and personal taxpayers won’t require an accountant in the coming years.

-Therefore, smaller firms must start building their client base.
+Therefore, smaller firms must start building their client base and ensuring current clients are satisfied.
 If you have a loyal client base, they’ll keep returning to you each year for assistance.
-Building a relationship with your clients helps you grow your business while others are contracting.
+Building a relationship with your clients helps you grow your accounting firm among a crowded market of competitors.

-The secret to forming great client relationships and finding new prospects lies in the power of executing a comprehensive marketing strategy.
+The secret to forming great client relationships and finding new prospects lies in the power of executing a successful accounting marketing strategy.

-Most accountants try to avoid marketing.
+Most accountants try to avoid a digital marketing strategy.
 It’s understandable – it’s not your field, and you might feel out of your depth.
-However, there are a few actions you can take to help you market and grow your business, attracting a steady stream of new clients to your firm.
+However, there are realistic, accessible marketing tactics you can take to help you market and grow your business, attracting a steady stream of new clients to your firm.

-In this post, we’ll unpack 15 easy accounting marketing ideas to help you attract new leads and land potential clients.
+In this post, we’ll unpack 15 easy marketing strategies for accounting firms to help you attract new leads and land potential clients.

-#1 Leverage the experience and skills of professionals
+1. Leverage the skills of online marketing professionals

 If you’re struggling to come up with accounting marketing ideas, speak to a professional.
 Think about this example for a second.
 If a plumber needs his taxes done, do they try and do it themselves?
 No, they go to a CPA for assistance with handling their return.